 There are many uses for the leaves too, which are often used for flavouring culinary dishes and are a rich source of phenolics.
 Indeed the leaves have been used in many traditional medicines.

-As the trees are very slow growing and live for a very long time (some over 2000 years old) thus the repeated harvests of the olive fruits are the most economical viable.
-This can make it quite difficult top get hold of unless you are prepared to pay a premium price over quicker growing woods.
+As the trees are very slow growing, and live for a very long time (some over 2,000 years old), it is the repeated harvests of the olive fruits that are the most economical viable.
+This can make it quite difficult to get hold Olive wood unless you are prepared to pay a premium price over quicker growing woods.

 Fruits are rich in oil, and it is estimated that about 90% of all oils are processed into olive oil.

 Green olives are picked before ripening occurs whilst black ones are harvested once the olive fruit is fully mature and at maximum ripeness.
 All olives are then cured by fermentation to remove their bitterness.

 Many people will know the symbolism of offering an olive branch to someone as a way of ending a disagreement; and the olive tree is strongly associated with peace.

 Invasive species in South Australia, where its growth contributes to fire risks

 Common Name (s): Olive, Common Olive, Cultivated Olive, European Olive

 Best Light and Aspect Conditions: Full sun.
 Plant South/West facing against a warm wall in cooler areas

 Suitable Soil Types: Calcium rich,